Obit - Astronomy Software for Algorithm Development

 README file.

-Updates are then possible using:
+Updates are then possible from the top level Obit directory using:

 Documentation